How can you help your child eat well and be healthy? continued...

 Set limits on your child's daily television and computer time.

-The American Academy of Pediatrics recommends limiting TV and computer "screen time" to 2
+The American Academy of Pediatrics recommends limiting TV and other screen time to 2

 hours or less a day.1 Sit down with your